8.7

 What is Construction Management Software?

 • General Contractors: They manage the entire construction project, from overseeing subcontractors to procuring materials and scheduling projects.
-They ensure the project meets the required specs and stays on budget from start to finish.
+GCs ensure the project meets the required specs and stays on budget from start to finish.

 • Home Builders: Home builders specialize in constructing new residential buildings ranging from custom homes to entire neighborhoods.
 Like GCs, they manage the material, permits, and subcontractors from start to finish.